bshashikadze/diabetes-lung-omics-paper/lipidomics bioinformatics/README.md

 write.table(Groups, "conditions.txt", row.names = F, quote = F, sep = "\t")
 cat("conditions file was generated rename the file as Groups_modified, and modify the second column according to groups")
 ```

+    ## conditions file was generated rename the file as Groups_modified, and modify the second column according to groups

 ### read modified Groups file